 Note: If you are interested in NordVPN, you should know that we track their latest deals on our dedicated NordVPN coupon page.
 And you might also be able to bundle other NordSec products together with the VPN, such as NordPass and NordLocker.

 TunnelBear offers three plans: a very limited Free plan that is good for testing the service, the Unlimited plan priced from $3.33 per month (renewing at $59.88 per year), and the Teams plan, at $5.75 per month per user.
-While the free VPN plan is available without payment, it caps out at 500 MB, then you need to upgrade to a paid plan.
+While the free VPN plan is available without payment, it caps out at 500 MB.

 Prices and refunds winner: NordVPN